nihar004/miners-security-helmet/README.md

 ### Code
 The complete source code for the project is located in the `src/helmet_code.ino` file.
 [Click here]() to view the code.

+### Contributions
+**Contributions are welcome!**
+If you'd like to improve this project, feel free to fork the repository, make your changes, and submit a pull request.
+For major changes, please open an issue to discuss what you would like to change.

 ### License
 This project is licensed under the [MIT License](https://github.com/nihar004/miners-security-helmet/blob/main/LICENSE).